GuineaBot3Labs/StarFox-AI/README.md

 # StarFox-AI
 A project focused on computer vision and spatial awareness in AI.
-Operates on StarFox, right now still in the stage of intial development, including the algorithms for simple training.
+Operates on higan, right now still in the stage of intial development, including the algorithms for simple training.

 ![FoxAI in training game mode](https://github.com/GuineaBot3Labs/StarFox-AI/blob/main/FoxAI.png)